5 Tips for Managing Your Elderly Loved One’s Behavioral Changes

 For many family caregivers, managing behavioral changes is one of the most challenging parts of their day.
 Trying to manage behaviors such as agitation and wandering may leave you feeling exhausted at the end of the day, and you may have serious concerns about how negative behavior changes affect your relationship with your loved one.
-While you may not be able to change all of the behaviors, you can use the following tips to help your loved one maintain more control over his or her emotions.
+While you may not be able to change all of the behaviors, you can use the following tips, shared by professionals of home care, Des Moines families can count on, to help your loved one maintain more control over his or her emotions.

 1. Check for a Physical Cause